alannajenkins/about/guidelines/htmlGuidlines.md

 ##Language attribute
 From the HTML5 spec:

-<blockquote>Authors are encouraged to specify a lang attribute on the root html element, giving the document's language.
-This aids speech synthesis tools to determine what pronunciations to use, translation tools to determine what rules to use, and so forth.</blockquote>
+> Authors are encouraged to specify a lang attribute on the root html element, giving the document's language.
+This aids speech synthesis tools to determine what pronunciations to use, translation tools to determine what rules to use, and so forth.

 Read more about the ```lang``` attribute [in the spec](http://www.w3.org/html/wg/drafts/html/master/semantics.html#the-html-element).
 Head to Sitepoint for a [list of language codes](http://reference.sitepoint.com/html/lang-codes).